samuelbferraz/DuMato/README.md

 ## Datasets

 Datasets are available as a zip file in the *data* directory.
-Please unzip the files prior to the execution.
 LiveJournal dataset is not available due to space constraints in the repository.
 Please download, unzip and place the files into the *data* folder prior to the execution.

 ## Dictionaries

 Dictionaries (needed for canonical relabeling on GPU) are available as a zip file in the *dictionaries* directory.
-Please unzip the files prior to the execution.
 Bigger dictionaries are not available due to space constraints in the repository.
 Please download, unzip and place the files into the *dictionaries* folder prior to the execution.

 ## Executing applications
 Both applications (clique counting and motif counting) require the following arguments for execution: